gautam417/AWSBillingDiscountsService/README.md

    Run the rake rask to import data from the Parquet file into ClickHouse.
 Make sure the path to your Parquet file is correct.

-   Note:  On my machine MacBook Air 2015 1.6 GHz Dual-Core Intel Core i5 it took 15-20 mins for the database to load ~110,000 records.
+   **Note:**  On my machine MacBook Air 2015 1.6 GHz Dual-Core Intel Core i5 it took me 15-20 mins for the database to load ~110,000 records.
 In production, we could've used batching to make the inserts more efficient.
    ```
    rails import:billing_data
    ```